sub-c/AllegroDotNet/README.md

 ```
 3) Compile and run.

-For more example code, see the AllegroDotNet.Sandbox project in this repository.
+For more example code, see the projects in the `Source/Examples/` folder.

 ## Differences between Allegro 5 and AllegroDotNet
 AllegroDotNet tries to mimic Allegro 5 as closely as possible while also translating the original C library to modern .NET.
 You can use documentation and tutorials for Allegro 5 with AllegroDotNet, as long as you note the differences between the two: